WorldHealthOrganization/app/docs/devdesign/repositories.md

 ## Problem

 Certain assets will not be licensed under our public repository's open source license.
-This means that we need a flow where we have a public repo for doing the main work and a private for storing those assets and putting them in at build time.
+This means that we need a flow where we have a public repository for doing the main work and a private repository for storing those assets and putting them in at build time.

 ## Scope